Books About Miniature Lamps and About Other Antique Lighting

 Those Fascinating Little Lamps by

-Smith books first appeared (and before either of the Hulsebus books) takes a
+the Smith books first appeared (and before either of the Hulsebus

-somewhat different approach to the topic than any of the other books.
+books) takes a somewhat different approach to the topic than any of the

-It does include a large number of color photographs (and cross-references
+other books.
+It does include a large number of color photographs

-information provides valuable insights and can be especially helpful to the
+valuable insights and can be especially helpful to the beginning

-beginning collector.
-As indicated above, a small number of the lamps
+collector.
+As indicated above, a small number of the lamps in

-identifier "So".
-Although now out-of-print, it is still possible to
+the identifier "So".
+Although now out-of-print, it is still

-obtain copies of this useful little (112 pages) book.
-Click on the
+possible to obtain copies of this useful little (112 pages) book.

 |